QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 (Here it is useful to recall that setting $\mu=0$ is the maximizing choice for the government's one-period return function)

-The first line tells the consequences of confirming private agents' expectations by following the plan, while the second line tells the consequences of disappointing private agents' expectations by deviating from the plan.
+The first line tells the consequences of confirming the representative agent's expectations by following the plan, while the second line tells the consequences of disappointing the representative agent's expectations by deviating from the plan.

 A consequence of the inequality stated in the  definition is that a self-enforcing plan is credible.